7 Common Problems with Chinese Money Plant

 Soft and Mushy Trunk

-Even though it is soft, the main trunk of your Chinese Money Plant should never be too soft that it’s mushy.
-The Pilea’s upright shape depends on this trunk, which, of course, is the conveyer belt for water and nutrients to its other parts.
+Even though it is soft, the main trunk of your Chinese Money Plant should never be so soft that it’s mushy.
+The Pilea’s upright shape depends on this trunk, which, of course, is the conveyor belt for water and nutrients to its other parts.
 If it's mushy, the damage is severe, preventing it from performing its primary function.
 With a mushy trunk, the rest of the plant may die.

 The softness of the trunk is most likely caused by excessive water.
 When excessive moisture goes unchecked for an extended period, it starts to cause rotting on the main stem, which is typically not used to too much moisture.
 Fungi that cause root rot could also spread to the stem, causing it to decay.